PlaidDragon/Dashboards-GUIs/README.md

 It is based on Google's Lighthouse Algorithm which uses the Abramowitz and Stegun formula to derive a log-normal cumulative distribution function that can ultimately be used to derive a score of 0-1 from a given timing metric.
 Google uses a weighted average of several of these metrics to derive a site's ultimate Lighthouse Performance Score.

 personal note: this is my pride and joy, and by far my biggest undertaking as a solo project.
 Of all my GUIs, this one has the cumalitive of my knowledge base.
 This field is constantly changing, and with it the way Comet Score is calculated.
-For more SEO information, visit www.thisisoptimal.com
+I DO NOT give permission for this to be replicated or published in any way shape or form.
+For more SEO information, or information on Comet Score, visit www.thisisoptimal.com

 **Libraries used:** dplyr, json, plotly, stringr, shiny